dfrancis-tech/password-generator/README.md

-# &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Password Generator
+# &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Password Generator

 [Summary](#Summary) &nbsp; &nbsp; [Introduction](#Introduction) &nbsp; &nbsp; [User Story](#User-Story) &nbsp; &nbsp; [Acceptance Criteria](#Acceptance-Criteria) &nbsp; &nbsp; [Mock-Up](#Mock-up) &nbsp; &nbsp; [Code Review](#Code-Review) &nbsp; &nbsp; [Acknowledgement](#Acknowledgement)

  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; [***Live Project***](#Live-Project)

 ## Summary
-This project is website for generating passwords.
+To create a website for employees that generates strong and secure passwords and allows character customization.

 ## Introduction
 The company wants to create an application that an employee can use to ***generate a random password*** based on criteria they've selected.The app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.

-IT will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes
+It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.

 ## User Story
 <details>